assaabloy-ppi/salt-channel/files/spec-salt-channel-v2-draft4.md

 Salt Channel is a secure channel protocol based on the TweetNaCl ("tweet salt") cryptography library by Daniel Bernstein et al [TWEET-1, TWEET-2].
-Like TweetNaCl itself, Salt Channel is small och simple.
+Like TweetNaCl itself, Salt Channel is simple, small, and auditable.

 The protocol is essentially an implementation of the station-to-station [STS] protocol using the cryptography primitives of TweetNaCl.
-Salt Channel relies on an underlying reliable bidirectional communication channel between two peers.
-TCP is an important example of such a channel, but Salt Channel is in no way restricted to TCP.
-In fact, Salt Channel has been successfully implemented on top of WebSocket, RS485, and Bluetooth Low Energy.
+Salt Channel relies on an underlying reliable bidirectional communication channel between the two peers communicating.
+TCP is an important example of such an underlying channel, but Salt Channel is in no way restricted to TCP.
+In fact, Salt Channel has been successfully implemented on top of WebSocket, RS485, Bluetooth, and Bluetooth Low Energy.

 This is the second version of the protocol, called *Salt Channel v2*.
-The major changes from v1 is the removal of the Binson dependency and the addition of the resume feature.
+The major changes from v1 is the removal of the Binson dependency, the addition of the resume feature, and the protection against delay attackds.

-Salt Channel is "Powered by Curve25519".
+Salt Channel is *Powered by Curve25519*.
+The cryptographic algorithms used are those provided by TweetNaCl: ed25519 with sha512 for signatures, x25519+xsalsa20+poly1305 for authenticated public-key encryption, and sha512 for secure hashing.

 Changes from v1